Skip to content

 • VoIP

-Practical example: Guest Wi-Fi receives a limit policy so that it does not displace business traffic.
+Practical example: Guest WLAN gets a limit policy so that it doesn’t crowd out business traffic.

-More information: Configure Application Traffic Shaping on Sophos Firewall.
+More about this: Configure Application Traffic Shaping on Sophos Firewall.

 DSCP marking

-This is only useful if switches, routers or WAN devices also evaluate these DSCP values.
-Sophos Firewall can mark packets, but the rest of the network must treat these markings consistently.
+This only makes sense if switches, routers or WAN devices also evaluate these DSCP values.
+The Sophos Firewall can mark, but the rest of the network must treat these marks consistently.

-Practical example: VoIP traffic receives a DSCP marking so that switches and WAN routers prioritise this traffic.
+Practical example: VoIP traffic receives a DSCP marking so that switches and WAN routers treat this traffic preferentially.

 Scan with NDR Active threat intelligence

-Scan with NDR Active threat intelligence uses Sophos NDR Threat Intelligence for additional evaluation of network traffic.
+Scan with NDR Active threat intelligence uses Sophos NDR Threat Intelligence to additionally assess network traffic.

 This option is only useful if the environment uses the required Sophos Central and NDR components.
-In many environments it is not the first option for a basic rule, but it can be a valuable addition in more heavily monitored networks.
+In many environments it is not the first option for a base rule, but it can be a valuable addition in more highly monitored networks.

 Scan email content

-The Scan email content section applies to email protocols.
+The Scan email content area concerns email protocols.

 Possible options: